astronomer/docs/learn/airflow-snowflake.md

 - Running any transformation on data in Snowflake using Airflow operators.
 - Running data quality checks on data in Snowflake.

-Additionally the [How it works](#how-it-works) sections offers further information on:
+Additionally, the [How it works](#how-it-works) sections offers further information on:

-- Available operators and hooks to orchestrate actions in Snowflake.
+- Available operators and hooks for orchestrating actions in Snowflake.
 - Leveraging the OpenLineage Airflow integration to get data lineage and enhanced observability from your Snowflake jobs.
 - Using the Astro SDK for the next generation of DAG authoring for Snowflake query tasks.
 - General best practices and considerations when interacting with Snowflake from Airflow.